muhd-umer/nust-ee/README.md

 We also extend our appreciation to the NUST – SEECS community for fostering a collaborative and supportive learning environment.
 The exchange of ideas and knowledge among fellow students has been a crucial aspect of our academic growth.

 This repository is dedicated to the advancement of electrical engineering education and the pursuit of excellence in the field.
 We hope it serves as a valuable resource for students, researchers, and enthusiasts alike.

+## Contact ✉️

+If there is any issue on the distribution of coursework materials, you may reach out to me at [thisismumer@gmail.com](mailto:thisismumer@gmail.com?Subject=Hello%20User).